Skip to main content

 i.
 The university department will be the only party authorized to communicate with Event & Guest Services regarding the event.

 ii.
 The university department will be responsible for all financial and legal liabilities associated with the event.
+The University department will be held responsible for the violation of any policies and procedures.

 i.
-The Stamp departmental unit will be the only party authorized to communicate with the Event & Guest Services regarding the event.
+The Stamp departmental unit will be the only party authorized to communicate with Event & Guest Services regarding the event.

 ii.
 The Stamp departmental unit will be responsible for all financial and legal liabilities associated with the event.
+The Stamp departmental unit will be held responsible for the violation of any policies and procedures.

 4. Sponsor Limitations

 a.
-University departments and registered student organizations may co-sponsor campus events with corporations or commercial businesses, as outlined in this policy and in compliance with other university policies and procedures.
+University departments and registered student organizations may co-sponsor campus events with corporations or commercial businesses, as outlined in this policy and in compliance with other University policies and procedures.

 b.
 Events co-sponsored by corporations should be intended primarily for the campus community.
-They should be consistent with the university's identity as an educational institution as well as serving to enhance and expand upon currently available university events.
+They should be consistent with the university's identity as an educational Institution as well as serving to enhance and expand upon currently available university events.

 e.
 No alcohol or tobacco products may be contributed or advertised.

 f.
 Corporate entities may co-sponsor campus events via monetary contributions or provision of products/services necessary for the success of the planned event.
-Such contributions will be viewed as donations to the campus sponsor and will incur no reciprocal obligations other than those agreed upon by that organization and approved by the university.
-Products contributed must be compliant with all University of Maryland exclusive contracts and partnerships.
+Such contributions will be viewed as donations to the campus sponsor and will incur no reciprocal obligations other than those agreed upon by that organization and approved by the University.
+Products contributed must be compliant with University of Maryland exclusive contracts and partnerships.

 g.
 All profits realized from any co-sponsored event must be directed to the campus sponsoring organization or the charitable organization designated by the campus sponsor in compliance with Federal, State, Local, and University financial procedures.